 Data dashboards are all the buzz—in businesses and schools—to help present and monitor data that allows for effective tracking and analysis of student achievement and other data.
 Data dashboards can help to inform school boards about the value of data in governance, policy, budgeting and achievement.
 Learn information on how districts can create a data dashboard for school boards.
 This course will also cover tips on how to use key data to monitor student achievement and assistance to boards in the use of key data for directing policy level decisions will also be covered.
 Participants will explore sample dashboards to help boards understand the data and arrive at strategies for monitoring progress and improving district performance.

-Generational Diversity for School Board Members - CBA 350 (3 units)
+CBA 350: Generational Diversity for School Board Members (3 credits)

 With four generations currently in the workforce, it's sure to bring challenges and opportunities when dealing with different work ethics, values and needs.
 Many of the challenges of generational differences are the result of the influences people experienced growing up.
 This course will help you understand these generational differences and how they impact the board team relationship.
 It's also important for board members to understand how generational differences impact the way they communicate with parents and community members.
 Attendees will leave with specific strategies for interacting with four different generations.